-The American rule allowing trustee compensation has been extended beyond core trustee functions to a variety of settings in which the trustee is allowed to obtain extra compensation for nontraditional services. for example, when the trustee also serves as an executor, lawyer, real estate agent, or insurance agent.
-This application of the American rule is in some tension with the basic antikickback rule, which also derives from the duty of loyalty.
-The Restatement (Second) version provides: "The trustee violates his duty to the beneficiary if he accepts for himself from a third person any bonus or commission for any act done by him in connection with the administration of the trust."
-Thus, a trustee who is also an insurance agent and receives from the insurer "a commission for placing the insurance ... is accountable for the commission."
+The American rule allowing trustee compensation has been extended beyond core trustee functions to a variety of settings in which the trustee is allowed to obtain compensation extra for nontraditional services, for example, when the trustee also serves as an executor, lawyer, real estate agent, or insurance agent.
+This application of the American rule is in some tension with the basic anti-kickback rule, which also derives from the duty of loyalty.
+The Restatement (Second) version "The provides: trustee violates his duty to the beneficiary if he accepts for himself from a third person any bonus or commission for any act done by him in with connection the administration of the trust."
+Thus, a trustee who is also an insurance agent and receives from the insurer commission for placing the insurance ... is accountable for the commission."
 Were the agent allowed to keep it, "he would be tempted to place the insurance with the company which employs him, even though that might not be for the best interest of the beneficiary."

-When, however, the trust itself, as opposed to an outside transactional party, pays the trustee a commission or other extra compensation, American law mostly reverses course and allows the trustee to collect. trustee who renders "[A] professional or other services not usually rendered by trustees in the administration of the trust, as for example services as attorney or as real estate agent, may be awarded extra compensation for such services."
-Because, however, the trustee's temptation to hire himself or herself, "even though that might be for the best interest of the beneficiary," is no different depending on whether the commission is paid by the trust or by a third party, the question arises of why the two situations are treated oppositely.
-The longstanding concern about concealment of improper payments, discussed above, may motivate some suspicion of commissions paid by third parties, who do not operate under fiduciary duties of recordkeeping and disclosure.
-Likewise. under the rule allowing the trustee extra compensation from the trust for extra services, the trustee operates under the fiduciary duty of reasonableness in claiming or setting such extra compensation, in contrast to a third-party transactional payor who is not a fiduciary for the trust.
+When, however, the trust itself, as opposed to an outside transactional party, pays the trustee a commission or other extra compensation, American law mostly reverses course and allows the trustee to collect. "[A] who renders trustee professional or other services not usually rendered by trustees in the administration of the trust, as for example services as attorney or as real estate agent, may be awarded extra compensation for such services."
+Because, however, the trustee's temptation to hire himself or herself, "even though that might be for the interest of best beneficiary," is no different depending on whether the commission is paid by the trust or by a third party, the question arises of why the two situations are treated oppositely.
+The longstanding concern about concealment of improper payments, discussed above. may motivate some suspicion of commissions paid by third parties, who do not operate under fiduciary duties of recordkeeping and disclosure.
+Likewise, under the rule allowing the trustee extra compensation from the trust for extra services, the trustee operates under the fiduciary duty of reasonableness in claiming or setting such extra compensation, in contrast to a third-party transactional payor who is not a fiduciary for the trust.

-The tenuousness of these distinctions may provide grounds for questioning some applications of the ban on payments from third parties, but the rule allowing extra compensation for trusteeprovided professional services rests on а firm footing. resembling strongly the rationale for allowing an institutional trustee to supply its compensated financial own services: Integration promotes economies of scale and other synergies.
-The sheer informational advantage possessed by a trustee or who has already executor mastered the affairs of the trust or estate for purposes of routine administration often makes that person better suited than a newcomer to provide legal, accounting, real estate brokerage, or other needed services.
+The tenuousness of these distinctions provide may grounds for questioning some applications of the ban on payments from third parties, but the rule allowing extra compensation for trusteeprovided professional services rests on a firm footing, resembling strongly the rationale for allowing an institutional trustee to supply own compensated financial services: Integration promotes economies of scale and other synergies.
+The sheer informational advantage possessed by a trustee or executor who has already mastered the affairs of the trust or estate for purposes of routine administration often makes that person better suited than a newcomer to provide legal, accounting, real estate brokerage, or other needed services.

-Bogert's treatise is hostile to the rule allowing the trustee to receive extra compensation, fearing that the trustee "may be tempted to employ himself for special duties when there is no real need and to exaggerate the value of the work he performs."
+Bogert's treatise is hostile to the rule allowing the trustee to receive extra compensation, fearing that the trustee "may be tempted to employ himself for special duties when there is no real need and to exaggerate the value of the work performs."
 Bogert would prefer to treat such payments as violations of the sole interest rule, hence voidable at the option of the trust beneficiary.
-But Bogert leaves unmentioned the argument from mutual advantage that has prevailed in these cases, that the benefits of allowing the trustee to be the service provider outweigh the dangers.
+But Bogert unmentioned leaves the argument from mutual advantage that has prevailed in these cases, that the benefits of allowing trustee to be the service provider outweigh dangers.
 Scott's treatise, on the other hand, has been more sensitive to the rationale for the exception.